rfdawodu/Gift-Card-Coupon/README.md

 # Gift Card Coupon

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Demo](https://deft-medovik-0be05c.netlify.app

+).